 Our mission, “Empower people with disabilities and their families to engage with the community”, is so evident in this volunteering program.
 Our participants are not bystanders—they are contributors!
 You will always hear that volunteers feel they gain as much as they give—this is true of our clients as well.

-Every Wednesday, Covey Volunteers visit NEW PAWSibilities, a shelter helping animals in Northeast Wisconsin.
+Every Wednesday, the Covey Volunteer Program visits N.E.W.
+PAWSibilities, a shelter helping animals in Northeast Wisconsin.
 There, we play with the dogs and keep them company while they’re waiting to be adopted.
 Even clients who were hesitant at first love to play with the pups!

 Through volunteering, Covey clients build self-esteem and confidence to become engaged, active, and contributing members of the community.
 Reach out to Covey and learn how we can help brighten the world together!